SysKitTeam/docs-point/point-collaborators/manage-workspaces/request-new-workspace.md

 ![Request New Workspace - Microsoft Teams Example](../../.gitbook/assets/request-new-workspace_microsoft-teams-info.png)
 ![Request New Workspace - Finalize Request](../../.gitbook/assets/request-new-workspace_microsoft-teams-finalize.png)

-All updates and notifications about your requests and approval progress will be visible in the **Microsoft Teams Activity tab** and in the **SysKit Point app**.
+All updates and notifications about your requests and approval progress will be visible in the **Microsoft Teams Activity tab** and in the **Syskit Point app**.

-* To check on the current status of your request through the SysKit Point app, click on the **Requests (1)** button at the top of the screen.
+* To check on the current status of your request through the Syskit Point app, click on the **Requests (1)** button at the top of the screen.
   * On the Requests screen, you will be able to check between:
     * **Received (2)** requests
     * **Sent (3)** requests